 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
-Our risk assessment procedures included enquiring of directors and inspection of policy documentation as to the TCE Group Limited policies and procedures to prevent and detect fraud that apply to this group company as well as enquiring whether the directors have knowledge of any actual, suspected or alleged fraud.
+Our risk assessment procedures included enquiring of directors and the TCE Group Limited audit committee and inspection of policy documentation as to the Natrium Holdings Limited's policies and procedures to prevent and detect fraud that apply to this group company as well as enquiring whether the directors have knowledge of any actual, suspected or alleged fraud.